 [HISTORY: Adopted by the City of Rochester 6-6-1995 as Ch.
 25, Arts.
 1 and 2, of the 1995 Code.
 Amendments noted where applicable.]

 No owner, lessee, or keeper of any tenement house, lodging house, or boardinghouse shall cause or allow any such house to be overcrowded or allow so great a number of persons to dwell or sleep in such house or houses or any portion thereof so as to cause danger to health, and no such place or room shall be so overcrowded that there shall be less than 500 cubic feet of air or a floor space of less than 50 square feet to each occupant of such place, building or room.
-No room as a living or sleeping room shall hereafter be built without direct opening to the outdoor air.

 Purpose.
 The provisions of this section are adopted pursuant to the authority granted by RSA 47:17 and are intended to promote public health, safety and general welfare by providing a means by which City officials, tenants residing in multifamily dwellings and others concerned with matters of public health and safety relating to multifamily dwellings shall be kept informed as to the name, address, and telephone number of the owner and/or individual responsible for addressing public health, safety and welfare issues arising with respect to such multifamily dwelling units.